 All of our course materials are freely available to use in your own courses, teaching experiences, and other content as all of our materials have a CC-BY license.

 We offer two courses: Computational Neuroscience and Deep Learning.

-The course starts with a intro to modeling, learning about what types of questions we can ask with given model types before allowing you to create your own.
-Then, you will move through the machine learning module, learning how to fit models to data, how to use generalized linear models and how to uncover underlying lower dimensional structure in data before finally learning how to use deep learning to build more complex models.
+The course starts with an introduction to modeling, learning about what types of questions we can ask with given model types before allowing you to create your own.
+Then, you will move through the machine learning module, learning how to fit models to data, how to use generalized linear models, and how to uncover underlying lower dimensional structures in data before finally learning how to use deep learning to build more complex models.